 On May 20, 2013, plaintiff Salix Capital US Inc. (Salix), on their own behalf and as assignee of the Frontpoint Funds, filed a complaint in the State Court of New York alleging that the Bank and the Company, along with various other financial institutions, conspired to manipulate LIBOR for the period from August 2007 to May 2010.
 Salix asserted various state law claims, including breach of contract, breach of implied covenant of good faith and fair dealing, common law fraud, aiding and abetting fraud, unjust enrichment, tortious interference and civil conspiracy.
 Salix sought consequential and punitive damages of "not less than \$250 million."
 On June 12, 2013, defendants removed the lawsuit to the Southern District of New York.
 On June 27, 2013, Salix filed an Amended Complaint alleging the same causes of action and damages as the initial complaint.
-On July 11, 2013, Salix filed a motion to remand the case back to the State Court of New York.
-The motion to remand is fully briefed and is currently pending before Judge Buchwald.
-At the appropriate time, the Bank and the Company intend to move to dismiss the Amended Complaint.
+On July 11, 2013, Salix filed a motion to remand the case back to the State Court of New York which was denied by the Southern District of New York on December 30, 2013.
+The Bank and the Company intend to move to dismiss the Amended Complaint.